 NOTE: Workshops which fabricate stainless restaurant equipment are great (cost effective) sources for stainless shielding materials.
 Make plywood templates of the required shields and have your local supplier quote a price.
 Consider hiding the mineral board edges by bending-over the edges of the metal by 3/4".
-Doing so will require no welding at each of the four corners.
+Doing so will require minimal welding at each of the four corners which these shops are normally set up to do.
 Also, consider orienting the surface texture, or grain of the metal either all horizontal, or all vertical (if you care).
 This method of dealing with the shielding issue has yielded high quality results which would have been hard to match otherwise.